| Shopify API fully down |

 Overview

-Production-ready patterns for the @shopify/shopify-api library: singleton clients, typed GraphQL operations, session management, cursor-based pagination, and error handling wrappers.
+Production-ready patterns for the @shopify/shopify-api library: singleton clients, typed GraphQL operations, session management, cursor-based pagination, codegen-typed operations, bulk operations, and webhook registry patterns.

 Prerequisites